D-Day 80th Anniversary Fenced Off from Peasants

 Due to less than stellar book sales – which I’m going to attribute to the effect on the markets of Brexit, Covid and Putin – I’ve gone back to school.

 Like an addict mistaking sobriety for enlightenment only to return to the bottle, I’ve decided to hobble around Portsmouth University on a bad knee like a fat ghost, hoping against hope that Student Finance England will get their act together before all my credit cards are maxed out.
-Continue reading “Diary of an Elderly Schoolboy: Part 1”
+Continue reading “Notes From an Elderly Schoolboy: Part 1”

 ‘Don’t worry,’ I said, taking photos, ‘No one reads my blog anyway,’ and she laughed like I was joking.